sdorra/airline/index.md

 Airline is open source software licensed under the [Apache License 2.0](http://apache.org/licenses/LICENSE-2.0)

+Please see `license.txt` in this repository for further details

 ## Acknowledgements

 This project was forked from [http://github.com/airlift/airline](http://github.com/airlift/airline) and would not exist at all were it not for that library.